National City, California: Libraries

 In August 2005, the National City Public Library opened the doors of its newly built, 49,508 sqft state-of-the art facility.
 The library offers more than 160,000 books and has one of the largest computer centers in the State of California's public library system with over 60 computer units.

 On December 18, 1884, Frank Kimball opened the city's first public library in his own home.
 In April 1884, the library was moved to the downstairs room of Granger Hall on National Avenue.
 In 1895, it was moved to the Boyd Block, currently McKinley and visually, 16th Street.
 From 1911 to 1954, National City operated its Carnegie Public Library in the present site of the National City Civic Center.
-The library operated in the present day Art Center since 1954 until the opening of the new location in 2005.
+The library operated in the present-day Art Center since 1954 until the opening of the new location in 2005.

-The National City Public Library houses the Kile Morgan Local History Room which houses a significant number of original archives and manuscripts of the National City founding families, as well as maps, artifacts, high school year books and scrapbooks.
+The National City Public Library houses the Kile Morgan Local History Room which houses a significant number of original archives and manuscripts of the National City founding families, as well as maps, artifacts, high school yearbooks and scrapbooks.